-One of the most fascinating structures in San Francisco was once the biggest construction project in the city in the late 19th century and survived quite a few intense natural calamities.
+One of the most fascinating attractions in San Francisco was once the biggest construction project in the city in the late 19th century and survived quite a few intense natural calamities.

 In this post, you can discover some interesting San Francisco Ferry Building facts, a landmark in California with an interesting story to tell.